Unity-Technologies/com.unity.material-switch/Documentation~/material-switch-clip.md

    To override the material property of each material separately.

-Currently, we can override the following material properties:
+You can override the following material properties:
-1. Texture
+1. Texture (Sprites and sprite textures are not supported.)
 2. Color
 3. Float